linode/apl-docs/docs/for-devs/get-started/lab-18.md

 ---
-slug: part-16
+slug: lab-18
 title: Scan your running containers for vulnerabilities
-sidebar_label: Part 16
+sidebar_label: Lab 18
 ---

-So now you know that you can scan images when pushed to Harbor.
+So now you know how to scan container images when pushed to Harbor.
 But what if you have long running versions of containers?
 When new vulnerabilities are identified after you scanned the image, you wil only see them when you update your image.
 For this scenario, Otomi offers 2 realtime container scanning tools:

 - KubeClarity for adhoc scanning of containers
 - Trivy Operator for automatic daily scanning of containers in all Teams